Popular GADGETS in the 80s

 format.
 The VHS was crowned the winner and quickly dominated the

 The early VCR's were big and bulky, but pretty solid.
 Many had big metal switches and wooden fascias.
-It cost around £600 for a cheap model, and JVC were one of the market leaders.
+It cost around £600 for a cheaper model, and JVC were one of the market leaders.

-I was at Comprehensive School from 1979 to 1984, and had the pleasure of seeing a whole range of different models being shipped between each classroom for different lessons.
+I was at Comprehensive School from 1979 to 1984, and had the pleasure of seeing a whole range of different VCR models being shipped into the classroom on the trolley.

 We didn't have a video recorder at home until the mid-eighties.
 Our first model was an Amstrad which featured half-speed recording.
 This effectively turned a 4 hour tape into an 8 hour tape, although the picture quality was reduced.
 Also, anything taped at half-speed was incompatible with other standard machines.

 Prices of VCR's quickly dropped throughout the 80s.
 A new machine could set you back close to £1000 in 1980, but by the end of the decade you could obtain one for less than £300.

 The Sony Betamax C7 video recorder was launched in 1979 as a top of the range machine and was very advanced at the time.
 It included full infra red remote control.